Topological Feature Vectors for Chatter Detection in Turning Processes: Experimental Setup and Signal Processing

 The cutting tests were performed by varying the depth of cut and the cutting speed while holding the stiffness of the boring rod constant.
+Some of the cutting depths are 0.0127 cm, 0.0508 cm and 0.0635 cm (0.005 inch, 0.02 inch and 0.025 inch).
+Each vibration signal is labeled with its cutting speed and depth of cut and available in the Mendeley repository \cite{Khasawneh2019}.
+The feed rate for all cutting tests was kept constant and it is 0.00508 cm/rev (0.002 inch/rev).
 Data was collected from four sets of cutting configurations where each configuration corresponds to a different boring rod stiffness/eigenfrequency.
-The stiffness of the rod was varied by changing the stickout length of the tool, which is the distance between the heel of the boring rod and the back surface of the tool holder.
-Four different stickout lengths were considered: $5.08$ cm ($2$ inch), $6.35$ cm ($2.5$ inch), $8.89$ cm ($3.5$ inch) and $11.43$ cm ($4.5$ inch).
-Increasing the stickout length leads to a stiffer rod and to higher chatter frequencies since the latter are close to the eigenfrequency of the rod.
-Similarly, smaller stickout length leads to a more compliant system, and to lower chatter frequencies.
+Experimental data is available online in raw and processed format \cite{Khasawneh2019}.
+The stiffness of the rod was varied by changing the overhang length of the tool, which is the distance between the heel of the boring rod and the back surface of the tool holder.
+Four different overhang lengths were considered: $5.08$ cm ($2$ inch), $6.35$ cm ($2.5$ inch), $8.89$ cm ($3.5$ inch) and $11.43$ cm ($4.5$ inch).
+Increasing the overhang length leads to a stiffer rod and to higher chatter frequencies since the latter are close to the eigenfrequency of the rod.
+Similarly, smaller overhang length leads to a more compliant system, and to lower chatter frequencies.